 More than 15,000 women have received the implants, according to the BBC, despite negative reports of the procedure.
 The women suing are levelling their criticism in particular at huge company Johnson and Johnson, who are one of the largest producers of the implants.

 And cases aren’t just mounting in the UK.
 Huge court cases have been taking place across the world.
-In Australia, the Australian Pelvic Mesh Support Group caught the world’s media’s attention after they released a series of statements from women, expressing their outrage over how they have been treated by doctors regarding their complaints.
+In Australia, the Australian Pelvic Mesh Support Group caught the media’s attention across the globe after they released a series of statements from women, expressing their outrage over how they have been treated by doctors regarding their complaints.

 According to The Guardian, emails between French gynaecologists discussing their cases revealed a common attitude that anal intercourse is a viable alternative to vaginal sex for women in this awful situation.

 One doctor wrote, ‘It is no less true that sodomy could be a good alternative!’

 While another recounted, ‘I said to myself, there you go, for your next prolapse [patient], you talk to her about orgasms.
 OK!
 But also about fellatio, sodomy, the clitoris with or without G-spot etc. I am sure of one thing: that I would very quickly be treated like some kind of sex maniac (which, perhaps, I am) or a pervert, or an unhealthily curious person.’

 Women have, understandably, been left appalled by these recommendations.

 One mesh sufferer wrote, ‘The suggestion that women who are unable to have vaginal intercourse should practise anal instead completely devalues a woman’s right to a full and healthy sex life as an active, empowered and fulfilled participant.